Arthur Benjamin: Canada

 Benjamin resigned from his post at the RCM and left to settle in Vancouver, British Columbia, Canada, where he remained for the duration of the war.
 In 1941, he was appointed conductor of the newly formed CBR Symphony Orchestra, holding the post until 1946.
 During that time he gave "literally hundreds" of Canadian first performances.
 After a series of radio talks and concerts in addition to music teaching, conducting and composing, he became a major figure in Canadian musical life.
 He frequently visited the United States, broadcasting and arranging many performances of contemporary British music.
 He was also resident lecturer at Reed College, Portland, Oregon between 1944 and 1945, where notable students include composer Pamela Harrison and John Carmichael.
+While in Canada, Benjamin had a keen interest in the visual arts, and was credited with arranging the first museum exhibition for the young Russian/Canadian artist Eric Freifeld at the Vancouver Art Gallery in 1940.

 Death

 Arthur Benjamin was honoured by the Worshipful Company of Musicians by the award of the Cobbett Medal in 1957.
 He died on 10 April 1960, at the age of 66, at the Middlesex Hospital, London, from a re-occurrence of the cancer that had first attacked him three years earlier.
 An alternative explanation of the immediate cause of death is hepatitis, contracted while Benjamin and his partner, Jack Henderson, a Canadian who worked in the music publishing business, were holidaying with the Australian painter Donald Friend in Ceylon (now Sri Lanka).